-The Health and Safety Executive (HSE) provide a free guidance publication Electrical Safety and You which you can download from their website.
+The Health and Safety Executive (HSE) provide a free guidance publication Electrical Safety and You which you can download from the HSE website.
 This provides useful information about checking electrical equipment.

 Note: letting agents can also be held responsible for the safety of the electrical equipment in accommodation they let, depending on the terms of their agreements with property owners.
 Check your agreement and speak with your agent to ensure you both understand who is responsible for the safety of electrical products.

 General product safety

 The General Product Safety Regulations 2005 are aimed at making sure that all goods supplied to consumers (new or second-hand) are safe.

 The regulations cover products made available to consumers for their use in the course of a delivery of a service (e.g. the provision of a hairdryer in a hotel room, a riding helmet provided to someone pony trekking or a cot for customers who have a baby).

 Where a product is already subject to other existing regulations then those regulations will still apply to that product.
 The General Product Safety Regulations will also apply where they go further than the existing regulations.

 Do the regulations apply to me?

 Yes: if you are providing serviced or self-catering accommodation.